Effective as of 8 June 2022

 The following personal data will always be publicly available on the Spotify Service:

-- Who follows you on the Spotify Service (you can remove followers)
+- who follows you on the Spotify Service (you can block followers)

 Personal data you may choose to share

 We will only share the following personal data with those outlined in the table below: